King County (and former Metro) recognized early on that toxics found in wastewater were finding ways into local

 1999 – The Norfolk Combined Sewer Overflow (CSO) cleanup project removed contaminated sediments from the Duwamish Waterway to enhance and restore the river habitat.

-2000 – King County-along with the City of Seattle, Port of Seattle, and the Boeing Co.-has formed the Lower Duwamish Waterway Group to address sediment contamination in the lower Duwamish Waterway.
-The LDWG partners signed a voluntary agreement to investigate sediments in the Lower Duwamish Waterway.
-Their goal: an ultimate plan to clean up Duwamish sediments contaminated by local industries and cities during the first half of the 20th century.
+2000 – King County–along with the City of Seattle, Port of Seattle, and the Boeing Co.–has formed the Lower Duwamish Waterway Group to address sediment contamination in the lower Duwamish Waterway.
+The LDWG partners signed an agreement to investigate sediments in the Lower Duwamish Waterway.
+Their goal: an ultimate plan to clean up Duwamish sediments contaminated by local industries and cities primarily during the first half of the 20th century.

 In 2001, the EPA placed the Lower Duwamish Waterway on its Superfund list.
 That launched a formal process that will lead to cleanup of more contaminated sediments throughout the Duwamish Waterway.
 Under the Superfund process, EPA and Ecology are overseeing a remedial investigation/feasibility study that the LDWG partners are conducting.

-2004 – The Duwamish/Diagonal Sediment Remediation Project partially removed and isolated with an engineered cap contaminated sediment near four outfall pipes on the Duwamish Waterway in Seattle
+2004 – The Duwamish/Diagonal Sediment Remediation Project partially removed and isolated with an engineered cap contaminated sediment near four outfall pipes on the Duwamish Waterway in Seattle.